floooh/kc85.zig/IMPLEMENTATION.md

 This last initialization method is the one I'm least sure about, should heap-creation really be baked into the 'class' like this?
-Or would it be better to have generic alloc/free functions which take an object 'blueprint' create with the init-method style initialization above?
+Or would it be better to have generic alloc/free functions which take an object 'blueprint' created with the init-method style initialization above?

 But enough with the initialization and 'decision paralysis' topic.
 In the end this isn't a big deal, and will probably become a complete non-topic as I'm